givingjar/blog.givingjar.org/_posts/2016-11-09-charity-spotlight-greater-lansing-food-bank.md

 GLFB is a proud member of [Feeding America][5].
 They routinely exceed the standards of quality and service during inspections.
 They have also built many strong relationships with partners, volunteers, and donors over the past thirty years.

 The bonds formed and the experience acquired have made a great impact on the communities of Mid-Michigan.
-With one dollar they can provide up to nine meals and in 2015 they served over 6 million meals!
+With one dollar they can provide up to five meals and in 2015 they served over 6 million meals!
 Those meals make for a lot of grateful people.

 ## Goals